pool2win/blog-and-docs/docs/development-updates/_posts/2024-05-04-p2p-channels-for-frost.md

 title: FROST Library for Point to Point Networks
 ---

+This post outlines the communication requirements for implementing FROST in a point to point communication model, and describe my plans to build a Rust library providing FROST in a such network model.
+The library will be used to build a decentralised mining solution for bitcoin.

+## Motivation

 Threshold Signatures in point to point networks enable multiple parties to agree on the state of system at regular intervals.
 This enables applications where members of the network need to agree on a